malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 			qc.truthtable.inputnames = ['q1_0','q0_0','q1_0_out','q0_0_out']
 			qc.truthtable.inputtypes = ['Circ_Input','Circ_Input','Circ_Output','Circ_Output']
 			qc.truthtable.outputs = numpy vector of length (2 ** truthtable.numinputs)
-						it is initialized with 1's in positions where input bits are equal to output bits in the graycode.
-The left half columns are inputbits and the right half columns are output bits. qc.truthtable.graycode = gray code as a numpy array with (2 ** truthtable.numinputs) rows and (truthtable.numinputs)
-						columns. this is used in routines that modify truthtable.output such as gate functions and truthtable reduction.
+						It is initialized with 1's in positions where input bits are equal to output bits in the graycode.
+The left half columns are input bits and the right half columns are output bits. qc.truthtable.graycode = Gray code as a numpy array with (2 ** truthtable.numinputs) rows and (truthtable.numinputs) columns.
+This is used in routines that modify truthtable.output such as gate functions and truthtable reduction.
 However, it is inefficient and will be eliminated once better gate and reduction routines are implemented

                        'q0_0', 'Circ_Input' <-----.         .------> 'q1_0_out', 'Circ_Output'